andrewroberts/rose-task-manager/README.md

 It's main features are:

+* Works with new Google sheets
-* Customised Google form for entering tasks to the ...
+* Customised Google form for entering tasks
 * Online collaborative Google spreadsheet task list
 * Email notifications for new tasks and status updates
 * Merges with a Google calendar to provide automatic scheduling of regular tasks